yogox/IICSDocument/Services/Data Marketplace/Introduction and Getting Started/How Data Marketplace works/06_Data_assets.md

 **Add to Data Collection section**

 In the Add to Data Collection section, add the data asset to an existing data collection or use the data asset details to create a new data collection for the data asset.
-For more information, see Data Assets in the Set Up Data Marketplace help.
+For more information, see the Data Assets topic in the Set Up Data Marketplace help.

 **Associated Data Collections section**